memoalv/jflapweb/README.md

 ## INSTALLATION

 1. Install [Docker](https://www.docker.com/)
+2. Clone the repository
+3. Navigate to the project's root
-2. Build the container image `docker build -t jflapweb .`
+4. Build the container image `docker build -t jflapweb .`
-3. Run the image `docker run --rm -it -p 3000:5000 --name jflapweb-container jflapweb`
+5. Run the image `docker run --rm -it -p 3000:5000 --name jflapweb-container jflapweb`
-4. The application will now be live at <http:localhost:3000>
+6. The application will now be live at <http:localhost:3000>

 #### LIVE EXAMPLES